ds-review-hub/ds-review-hub.github.io/sql_reviews.md

 - [`WHERE` Clause Lesson](https://ds-review-hub.github.io/where_lesson)

->If you want to code laong with me during the `WHERE` Clause lesson, here is my code.
+>If you want to code along with me during the `WHERE` Clause lesson, here is my code.

 - [SQL Intro Review Notebook](https://ds-review-hub.github.io/sql_intro)